 How do pelvic floor exercisers encourage women to continue an exercise program?

-Most importantly, many women find that pelvic floor exercise devices produce better results than unassisted exercising.
-They are encouraged by this discernible improvement and therefore persist with their exercise regime.
+Most importantly, many women find that pelvic floor exercise devices produce better results than unassisted exercising and give you valuable feedback about your progress.

 What is the best pelvic floor exerciser for me?